Skip to content

 About This St. Thomas Hiking Trail:

-Although not considered a typical hike, this 3.6-mile hiking trail in St. Thomas serves as a pretty healthy exercise.
+This 3.6-mile hiking trail in St. Thomas serves as a pretty healthy exercise.

 It’s located in Charlotte Amalie, starting at The Preserve at Botany Bay, and takes you all the way to Mermaids Chair.